Sweden at the Olympics: Cross-country skiing

 Cross-country skiing has been included in the Olympic programme since the inaugural 1924 Winter Olympics.
 Sweden has participated in the sport every time it has been included in the programme and has even participated in every event held in the sport.

-Sweden has had three medal sweeps in the sport, men's 50 km in 1928 and 1936 as well as men's 18 km in 1948.
+Sweden has had four medal sweeps in the sport, men's 50 km in 1928 and 1936, men's 18 km in 1948 and women's sprint in 2026.

 The Swedish cross-country skiers with most Olympic medals are Sixten Jernberg (4 gold, 3 silver, 2 bronze) and Charlotte Kalla (3 gold, 6 silver).
 Gunde Svan (4 gold, 1 silver, 1 bronze) and Thomas Wassberg (4 gold) have also won four Olympic titles in cross-country skiing.

 The Swedish athlete with most participations in the sport is Torgny Mogren who participated in 5 Olympic Games between 1984 and 1998.